-Thursday & Friday bilingual class: The bilingual class is suitable for children with all levels of German from beginner to fluent, and children who speak only German and wish to pick up a little English.
-In this class, our play-based educational program is designed to teach German (rather than teach in German).
-English is interspersed with German by the head teacher; whereas the assistant teachers aim to speak only German* with the children.
+Thursday & Friday bilingual class: The bilingual class is suitable for children with all levels of German from beginner to fluent.
+English is sometimes interspersed with German by the head teacher; whereas the assistant teachers aim to speak only German* with the children.
 (Some years, there is quite a large proportion of children who understand German in this class so teachers adjust its pedagogy more closely with the immersion model.)

 Which class is right for my child?
 Please ask us.
 It is not a good idea to over-estimate your child’s German comprehension and enrol in the immersion class, as we find children can become bored and frustrated when they don’t understand.